rails/rails/guides/source/classic_to_zeitwerk_howto.md

 Why Switch from `classic` to `zeitwerk`?
 ----------------------------------------

 The `classic` autoloader has been extremely useful, but had a number of [issues](https://guides.rubyonrails.org/v6.1/autoloading_and_reloading_constants_classic_mode.html#common-gotchas) that made autoloading a bit tricky and confusing at times.
-Zeitwerk was developed to address them, among other [motivations](https://github.com/fxn/zeitwerk#motivation).
+Zeitwerk was developed to address this, among other [motivations](https://github.com/fxn/zeitwerk#motivation).

-When upgrading to Rails 6.x, it is highly encouraged to switch to `zeitwerk` mode because `classic` mode is deprecated.
+When upgrading to Rails 6.x, it is highly encouraged to switch to `zeitwerk` mode because it is a better autoloader, `classic` mode is deprecated.

 Rails 7 ends the transition period and does not include `classic` mode.